 CC 100.
 Introduction to Emergency Communications.
 1 hour credit.
 Prerequisite: A score at a predetermined level on a placement instrument.
 This course will enable the student to demonstrate competency in the principles, practices, and standards of emergency telecommunicators.
 The student will be introduced to emergency communications history, hiring, and training requirements.
-The student will be eligible for entry level employment as a call taker or dispatcher in an emergency communicational certifications to increase marketability.
+The student will be eligible for entry level employment as a call taker or dispatcher in an emergency communication center and to receive multiple additional certifications to increase marketability.